 A big downside to genuine parts that most people don't realize is that you wont always get exactly what you think you're getting.
 For example, Caterpillar cylinder kits come pre-assembled.
 They market this as a time-saver, which it is.
 However, this pre-assembly also hides the fact that the pistons in that cylinder kit may be used.
 Putting used pistons into cylinder kits is a common practice of theirs, but you wouldn't be able to tell from the price that only half of the cylinder kit is brand new.
 They also don't advertise this fact, so most people just assume all of the parts are new.

 Advantages of Buying an Aftermarket Rebuild Kit

-To get this out of the way, one of the biggest advantages of buying aftermarket kits is that they are almost always much more affordable than buying genuine kits.
-That aftermarket parts are cheaper is a pretty well-established fact, regardless of the type of part you’re buying.
-Take a rebuild kit for a Caterpillar C-15 ACERT for example.
-You can get a Gold Kit from the OEM for $6,552.68, including the core charge they charge you for the used cylinder packs.
-We offer the basic inframe kit for $3,107.95.
-To make this kit comparable to a Gold Kit, you’d also have to add the connecting rods, which we have new for $267.86 each, or $1,607.16 for all six.
-So the total cost of the comparable aftermarket kit for that engine is $4,715.11.
-That’s $1,837.57 less than the comparable OEM rebuild kit.
-And, if you’re a repair shop, the importance of pricing matters even more.
+To get this out of the way, one of the biggest advantages of buying diesel engine aftermarket kits is that they are almost always more affordable than buying genuine kits.
+Aftermarket parts being cheaper is a pretty well-established fact, regardless of the type of part you're buying.
+And, if you're a repair shop, the importance of pricing matters even more.
 While price is a huge factor when rebuild kits cost so much, there are many other factors to consider.